D-Day: The Allies Invade Europe

 Personnel and equipment arriving at Normandy by air and sea following the D-Day invasion in 1944.
 (National Archives and Records Administration, 26-G-2517.)

 Planners had divided the landing zone into five separate beaches.
-The British and Canadians landed at Juno, Gold, and Sword beaches.
-The Americans landed at Omaha and Utah beaches.
+The Americans landed at Utah and Omaha beaches.
+The British and Canadians landed at Gold, Juno, and Sword beaches.

-By nightfall, about 175,000 Allied troops and 50,000 vehicles were ashore with nearly a million more men on the way that summer.
+By nightfall, about 160,000 Allied troops were ashore with nearly a million more men on the way that summer.